CagriCatik/RC-Knowledgebase/webpage/docs/optimal_motor_rc_plane.md

 ### 2.1 A Primary Determinant of Torque

 In modern brushless motors, **stator volume** typically serves as the main driver of raw torque potential.
-Reputable brands often use similarly high-quality materials—such as N52 magnets, oxygen-free copper windings, and laminated silicon steel—leading to only minor variations in maximum flux density \(B\).
+Reputable brands often use similarly high-quality materials—such as N52 magnets, oxygen-free copper windings, and laminated silicon steel—leading to only minor variations in maximum flux density $B$.
 Hence, if you want more torque, look first to **increasing stator volume**.

 ### 2.2 Geometry vs. Volume